 The Danish Youth Council recommends 16 years old's right of voting: "If young people can vote, they will mature, and they will want to participate in democracy."
 The left-wing newspaper, Information, believes that young people have a kind of human right to vote: "Why should Danish youth be placed democratically inferior to other European youth?"
 A professor at Aalborg University, Johannes Andersen, also believes that the right to vote will mature and educate the young people - apparently, he believes that there is a need for it: "It will be the improvement of our democracy, alone by the fact that more would be a part of it."
 There is no mention of what qualifications the young people should have, and what they may contribute.

-The Danish left-wing political parties, Socialist People's Party, The Radical Left, The Unity List, the Alternative and many Social Democrats - including Mogens Lykketoft - are supporters of 16 years right to vote.
+The Danish left-wing political parties, Socialist People's Party, The Radical Left, The Unity List, the Alternative and many Social Democrats - including Mogens Lykketoft and Helle Thorning - are supporters of 16 years right to vote.
 It is easy to see that this would dilute the modern mass democracy further to a mere joke, and it will probably destroy itself shortly after.
 The newly appointed voters will be even more politically correct than the slightly older teenagers, who already have voting rights; Moreover, they will be even easier for journalists and teachers to manipulate.

-The Myth of the Rational Voter by Bryan Caplan.
+Front page picture of The Myth of the Rational Voter by Bryan Caplan.

 In fact, the more immature, ignorant, irrational and unmotivated voters, who are involved in democracy, the less democratic it will be; Because it will make it even easier for media, teachers, career politicians and international manipulators to control Plato's voter-animal.